SeaDve/uets/README.md

 2. Adapt on operation mode change:
    - Attendance and Counter displays based on ID
    - Refrigerator and Inventory displays based on name
-3. Implement search or filter by ID, name, location, etc.
+3. Implement search or filter by inside or outside, ID, name, location, etc.

 ### Timeline View